 To register a product, LPs must complete the Product Master Template to provide extensive details about product attributes.
 The template will be emailed to the LP after signing the contract.
+LPs must provide a digital copy of product labels to AGLC QA for review and approval.
 The information required may be subject to change at the AGLC's discretion.
-Any changes made to an already approved and registered product's properties, including but not limited to labelling, packaging, branding or best before dates, will require re-approval by AGLC QA before implementation.
+Any changes made to an already approved and registered product's attributes, including but not limited to labelling, packaging, branding or best before dates, will require re-approval by AGLC QA before implementation.